Glenn Curtiss: Aviation competitions

 After a 1909 fall-out with the AEA, Curtiss joined with A. M. Herring (and backers from the Aero Club of America) to found the Herring-Curtiss Company in Hammondsport.
 During the 1909–1910 period, Curtiss employed a number of demonstration pilots, including Eugene Ely, Charles K. Hamilton, J.A.D.
 McCurdy, Augustus Post, and Hugh Robinson.
+Another pilot, Tod Shriver, was employed by Curtiss in his factory as early as 1906.
+Shriver played a similar role for Curtiss that Charlie Taylor had served for the Wright Brothers, seeing to the factory and being all around shop foreman.
+Shriver later went to Rheims with Curtiss where the latter won the speed competitions.
 Aerial competitions and demonstration flights across North America helped to introduce aviation to a curious public; Curtiss took full advantage of these occasions to promote his products.
 This was a busy period for Glenn Curtiss.

 In August 1909, Curtiss took part in the Grande Semaine d'Aviation aviation meeting at Reims, France, organized by the Aéro-Club de France.
 The Wrights, who were selling their machines to customers in Germany at the time, decided not to compete in person.
 Two Wright aircraft (modified with a landing gear) were at the meet, but they did not win any events.
 On August 28, 1909, flying his No. 2 biplane, Curtiss won the overall speed event, the Gordon Bennett Cup, completing the 20-km (12.5-mile) course in just under 16 minutes at a speed of 46.5 mph, six seconds faster than runner-up Louis Blériot.

-On May 29, 1910, Curtiss flew from Albany to New York City to make the first long-distance flight between two major cities in the U.S. For this 137 mi flight, which he completed in just under four hours including two stops to refuel, he won a $10,000 prize offered by publisher Joseph Pulitzer and was awarded permanent possession of the Scientific American Trophy.
+On May 29, 1910, Curtiss flew from Albany to New York City to make the first long-distance flight between two major cities in the U.S. For this 137 mi flight, which he completed in just under four hours including one stop to refuel, he won a $10,000 prize offered by publisher Joseph Pulitzer and was awarded permanent possession of the Scientific American Trophy.

 In June 1910, Curtiss provided a simulated bombing demonstration to naval officers at Hammondsport.
 Two months later, Lt.
 Jacob E. Fickel demonstrated the feasibility of shooting at targets on the ground from an aircraft with Curtiss serving as pilot.
 One month later, in September, he trained Blanche Stuart Scott, who was possibly the first American woman pilot.
 The fictional character Tom Swift, who first appeared in 1910 in Tom Swift and His Motor Cycle and Tom Swift and His Airship, has been said to have been based on Glenn Curtiss.
 The Tom Swift books are set in a small town on a lake in upstate New York.